 About Us

 What the Forensics is a true crime podcast that explores the world of forensic science through the lens of three hosts who, while not experts in the field, are deeply fascinated by the intersection of crime and science.
-Drawing on their backgrounds in forensic science, the hosts take listeners on a journey through the fascinating world of forensic investigation, exploring real-life cases and the latest techniques and technologies used to solve crimes.
+Drawing on their educational backgrounds in forensic science, the hosts take listeners on a journey through the fascinating world of forensic investigation, exploring real-life cases and the latest techniques and technologies used to solve crimes.
 With its unique perspective and engaging hosts, What the Forensics offers a fresh take on the true crime genre that's both informative and entertaining.

 Rebecca Ryan